gazebosim/gz-transport/tutorials/06_python_support.md

 ## Running the examples

-Open two new terminals and directly run the python scripts downloaded previously.
+Open two new terminals and directly run the Python scripts downloaded previously.

 From terminal 1: